clhenrick/portfolio/_drafts/activity-map.md

 	- determining what semantic HTML and ARIA to use in order to ensure the block is accessible (easier to do with plain HTML vs. front-end UI frameworks that use JSX) and then test it with screen readers like JAWS, NVDA, and VoiceOver
 	- getting a sense of user provided GPX data by using various GPX data from public activities in apps such as Strava, Ride-With-GPS, Cal-Topo, etc.; determine what size limit should be placed on data imports, whether data will have elevation and/or timestamps encoded
 	- understanding how the ArcGIS JS SDK Elevation Profile widget and corresponding view model works: creating samples, statistics, interaction with the map when hovering the chart
-	- developing a custom area chart using D3JS for showing the elevation profile that consumes data provided by the `ElevationProfileWidgetViewModel` and interacts with the map on mouse over
+	- developing a custom area chart using D3JS for showing the elevation profile that consumes data provided by the `ElevationProfileViewModel` and interacts with the map on mouse over
 	- converting GPX (XML) data to GeoJSON prior to use with the JS SDK
 	- theming